karsten-vermeulen-dev/Fifty-shades-of-RGBA/Lesson 02 - Getting to know your environment/README.md

 - _**Core Profile**_ - This context only enables the modern core from **3.3** onwards up until the current version **4.6**.
 No _Legacy OpenGL_ functionality is supported
 - _**Compatibility Profile**_ - This context supports the older fixed function pipeline, and gives developers access to the older and newer functionalities of the API

+_OpenGL_ cannot create its own context, nor can it create a window to render in, which is why we require the help of another library, namely the _SDL_ library.
+Of course, you may choose to use an alternative, such as _GLFW_, _SFML_ or _freeglut_.

 <hr>

 ## The _Simple DirectMedia Layer_ library

-_OpenGL_ cannot create its own context, nor can it create a window to render in, which is why we require the help of another library, namely the _SDL_ library. _SDL_ stands for _Simple DirectMedia Layer_ and is a cross-platform software development library that allows programmers to utilize its tools to render 2D images on screen.
-Beyond that, it is also capable of creating and managing game windows, can manage input control, and it has audio and networking capabilities as well.
-Our interest in the API is initially only for the window management and context creation.
+ _SDL_ stands for _Simple DirectMedia Layer_ and is a cross-platform software development library that allows programmers to utilize its tools to render 2D images on screen.
+Beyond that, it is also capable of creating and managing game windows, managing keyboard and mouse input, and it has audio and networking capabilities as well.
+Our main interest in the API is initially for the window management and _OpenGL_ context creation.
 Later on, we will require _SDL_ to help us manage the keyboard and mouse inputs, since _OpenGL_ cannot do this either.

 Click [HERE](https://www.libsdl.org) for more information about _SDL_.